Please update the form to fix the errors and resubmit.

 However, if you can manage to schedule time specifically for exercising and working out, we would suggest doing it at around the same time each day.
 Just like sleeping and waking up at set times, this gives your body a set routine.
 Working out is just as important and even more so than an hour in front of the TV, so it’s important to prioritize activities correctly.

 Sometimes the best motivation comes in the form of a buddy.
 You don’t even need to know this particular buddy that you have paired up with, but just knowing that you are working together towards a common goal can be a great form of encouragement.

-The atlasGO app is a great way to connect to people all around the world on a virtual platform.
-You don’t need to make sure your schedules match in order to exercise.
+The atlasGO app is a great way to connect to people worldwide on a virtual platform.
+You don’t need to make sure your schedules match to exercise.
 It can be done at any time and any place.
-Participants of atlasGO’s virtual races find common causes they believe in whether it’s a run for racism or planting trees.
+Participants of atlasGO’s virtual races find common causes they believe in, whether it’s a run for racism or planting trees.

 What’s more fun than engaging in your favorite form of exercise within a community of sweaty changemakers determined to do good? atlasGO’s app is a great way to put a fun spin on exercising!
 Don’t forget to change up the routine as well.

 We as humans are animals that prefer variety, so switching up the form of exercise can add a sense of novelty to structured routines.
 If you are sick of doing sit-ups and squats, maybe add some weight training or cardio exercises into the mix.

 Free movement such as dance and aerobics can be a great way to increase your lung capacity and cardio and help you burn some fat and stay healthy.
 Signing up for classes for activities you have never tried before, such as karate, some form of dance, or even joining a league for beginners, could be an option to give you a sense of sportsmanship.

 There are so many ways to stay motivated to work out.
 You may be staunchly against exercise but find yourself slowly giving into this amazing and necessary form of physical movement we need to keep our bodies healthy.